-The table c is maintained in a secure manner; in the proposal of this note it is stored on the honeychecker.
+The table c is maintained in a secure manner; in the proposal of this paper it is stored on the honeychecker.

 Salt.
-Again, we omit discussion of per-system or peruser salts or other parameters that may be included in the hash computation.
+Again, we omit discussion of per-system or per-user salts or other parameters that may be included in the hash computation.
 We do, however, strongly urge the use of per-user salts.

-Additionally, we recommend that hashing of $w{i,j}$ now also take j as an additional parameter.
-Such distinct persweetword salting prevents an adversary from hashing a password guess once (with the per-user salt) and then checking the result simultaneously against all of the user's hashed sweetwords.
+We also recommend that hashing of $w{i,j}$ now also take j as an additional parameter.
+Such distinct per-sweetword salting prevents an adversary from hashing a password guess once (with the per-user salt) and then checking the result simultaneously against all of the user's hashed sweetwords.

-2.5 Approach - Login
+2.4 Approach - Login